Lidiadev/ecommerce-api/readme.md

 This layer depends on both the Application and Infrastructure layers.
 However, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* references Infrastructure.

+### Database Configuration
+The solution is configured to use a MSSQL DB.

 ## Continuous Integration

 **Travis CI** has been used to run the tests.
 Each pushed commit runs the unit tests.

+### Testability
+- Unit tests
+- Integration tests.